Pieces on the board instead of cards in your sleeve

 A river can't split a landmass into two.

 I start from routs - an inconvenient one, not a straight line.
 Maybe using a ship will be needed.
 Later I'll just need to figure out how to fill the rest of the map so that the routes are indeed optimal (add hills, mountains, dangerous areas, swamps, etc).
-Complicated routes and alternative paths for some destinations will actually make the map fell useful.
+Complicated routes and alternative paths for some destinations will actually make the map feel useful.

 Instead of plot points, I place landmarks around the map first - places that are more visual: mountains, craters, forests.
 And then the plot locations go to the side from those landmarks.